Xevantu/New-Shawn-s-MapleStory-Equipment-Calculater-/README.md

 2. Clone this repository to your computer.
 3. Open Jupyter Notebook and run `maplestory_calculator.ipynb`.

+See [Step-by-Step Installation Guide](https://github.com/ebola777/MapleStory-Calculator/wiki#step-by-step-installation-guide) from Wiki page for more details.

 ## How to Use

 See [Wiki page](https://github.com/ebola777/MapleStory-Calculator/wiki) for more information.